Knowledge

 inductive-vs-deductive-method (1).png

-Inductive Method Examples in Real Life
+Inductive Method Examples in Research and Real Life

-Deductive Method Examples in Real Life
+Deductive Method Examples in Research and Real Life

 Inductive vs Deductive Method: Similarities